Russia sends warships to Mediterranean as Syria tension rises

 Russia is one of Assad’s biggest arms suppliers.
 It opposes any military intervention in Syria and has shielded Damascus against further sanctions at the U.N.
 Security Council.

-Defence experts said the deployment of the two warships identified by Interfax could give Assad early warning of cruise missile launches, particularly by submarine, or jam radars or navigation systems, although they might never be used for this.
+Defense experts said the deployment of the two warships identified by Interfax could give Assad early warning of cruise missile launches, particularly by submarine, or jam radars or navigation systems although they might never be used for this.

 “What we may be seeing here is an example of gunboat diplomacy rather than a deliberate attempt to interfere directly in any coalition strike militarily,” said Lee Willett, editor of IHS Jane’s Navy International.